How to Set Up a Domain Controller: A Step-by-Step Guide

 What You Need Before You Begin

-2. Static IP Address: Assign a static IP to the server.
+2. Static IP Address: Assign a static IP address to your server.

-3. Sufficient Permissions: Ensure you have administrator privileges on the server.
+3. Sufficient Permissions: You’ll need administrator privileges on the server.

-4. Updated System: Update the server with the latest patches and updates.
+4. Updated System: Ensure your server is up to date with the latest patches and updates.

-5. Clear Network Design: Plan your domain name and organizational structure.
+5. Clear Network Design: Plan out your domain name and organizational structure.

 Step-by-Step Guide to Setting Up a Domain Controller